phyntom/leaderboard/TDD_FINAL.md

 1. The leaderboard application MUST provide fast and responsive user experience by ensuring the following
 2. The application SHOULD be scalable to handle a large number of concurrent users
 3. The application MUST ensure secure communication and data handling, especially regarding user authentication by using Identity team OAuth2 compliant Authorization Server
 4. The application MUST be able to handle periodic spikes up to 10x requests
+5. The application SHOULD be Must be able to handle up to 10 million concurrent players and an average of 10,000 game matches ending every minute.
-5. The application SHOULD be maintainable and easy to extend with new features such as pagination, additional filters, and sorting options
+6. The application SHOULD be maintainable and easy to extend with new features such as pagination, additional filters, and sorting options
 ## Out of Scope
 <!---
 Things that are not intended to be defined by this document.
 --->
 - Backend service such as REST API or GRAPHQL for data retrieval, processing and aggregating leaderboard data.
+We shall only provide recommendations or suggest a system design architecture
 - Game logic or in-game features unrelated to the leaderboard data display.
 - Authentication,Authorization and token generation services handled by identity team
-- Data storage and management of leaderboard data
+- Data storage and management of leaderboard data (we shall provide only recommendations or suggestions)
 - Pagination for displayed leaderboard data.
 This will only be provided as an optional feature in case the data to display may increase according to the requirements
+- Accessibility won't be covered in this document for simplicity, but it is a non-functional requirement that should be considered during the development phase
 ## Architecture/Design
 <!---
 Description of the architecture and diagrams.
 Feel free to add additional subheadings as needed, such as Alternatives